betaflight/betaflight.com/docs/development/Serial.md

 Betaflight has enhanced serial port flexibility but configuration is slightly more complex as a result.

-Betaflight has the concept of a function (MSP, GPS, Serial RX, etc) and a port (VCP, UARTx, SoftSerial x).
+Betaflight has the concept of a function (MSP, GPS, Serial RX, etc) and a port (VCP, UARTx, SoftSerial x, LPUART1).
 Not all functions can be used on all ports due to hardware pin mapping, conflicting features, hardware, and software constraints.

 ## Serial Port Types